Benefit cap FAQs

 You're not affected by the benefit cap if anyone in your household qualifies for working tax credit or gets any of the benefits listed as not included in the cap.

-You might still be affected by the cap if you have any grown-up children or non-dependents who live with you and they qualify for one of the benefits below.
-This is because they won’t normally count as part of your household.
+You might still be affected by the cap if you have any grown-up children or non-dependents who live with you who qualify for one of the benefits below.
+This is because they won't normally count as part of your household.

 Paying your rent should always be your top priority.
 If your income is reduced because of the benefit cap and you don't have enough money to pay all your rent, you might fall into rent arrears and possibly face eviction.

 It's important to work out how much money you'll have left to live on after you've paid your rent.
 You'll be expected to make up any shortfall in your housing benefit from your other income.
 Budgeting will become even more important if your benefits are reduced.

 You might decide that it would be better for you to move to a cheaper or smaller home – have a look at our page on mutual exchanges for more information.

 How your housing benefit is affected if you are abroad for more than four weeks